polycube-network/polycube/Documentation/services/pcn-packetcapture/packetcapture.rst

     #create the packetcapture service
     polycubectl packetcapture add mysniffer capture=bidirectional

-This service can operate in four working modes (actually, the forth mode is just to turn the capture off):
+The ``capture`` attribute indicates the direction of the packets that the service must capture.
+Four values are allowed:

 - capture only incoming packets: **capture=ingress**
 - capture only outgoing packets: **capture=egress**
 - capture both incoming and outgoing packets: **capture=bidirectional**
 - turn packet capture off: **capture=off**

-*capture* option indicates the direction of the packets that the service must capture.
-The direction of the captured packets is independent of the operation in "network mode" or "non network mode".
+The direction of the captured packets is independent of the operation in *network mode* or *local mode*.

-In this example the service named '*mysniffer*' will work in bidirectional mode.
+In this example the service named ``mysniffer`` will work in bidirectional mode.

 Attach to a cube port